-Raelene Walker, director
+Raelene Walker, vice chairperson

 Rae Walker is a career STEM educator with extensive experience teaching in Secondary and University education.
 She currently works as an academic specialist and pastoral care support Teacher of the Deaf at Shenton College Deaf Education Centre in Western Australia.

 Rae was born hearing but an illness left her profoundly deaf as an adult.
 She also suffers from severe tinnutis and episodic vertigo.

 She has a Degree in Education – Science/Math Specialist, Diplomas in Human Resource Management and Auslan and is currently enrolled in a Masters of Education at the University of Western Australia.